hongshin/DataStructures/README.md

 # Programming Assignment 1.
-GDLIST: Generic Sorted List Implemented as Doubly Lined List
+SLIST: Sorted List as Generic Doubly Lined List

 ### Attributes
 * Type: Individual work (you cannot collaborate with other students)